cxengage/cxengage.github.io/cxengage-api-doc/Get-Integrations.md

 ## Description

-Retrieves integrations for the given instance.
+Retrieves integrations for the given tenant.

 ### Parameters